alcharkov/tinymce-annotate-plugin/README.md

 #TinyMCE Annotate

-Create annotations in your content with this TinyMCE plugin.
+Create annotations in your content with this TinyMCE 4 plugin.
+If any issues occure, use compat3x plugin.

 ## Setup
 Code example: